kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 But the Seven Planet Authority—the human government of the system— found you.
 They ripped you from their arms.
-Raised you underground in bunkers.
+Raised you on the surface, in bunkers.
 Malnourished you.
 Hurt you.
 Called you names—
 _Bad omen.
 Chimera.
 Icon of the coming revolution._